jacastro023/Project-2-seir/README.md

 * Express: was used to set-up the framework for node.js
 * Multer: was used to store and upload the images the user was selecting for their posts
 * Passport: Passport was used together with passport-google-auth to let users sign in with google
+* Bootstrap: was used throught the pages to help design and create the containers, such as the cards created for each post.

 ## Getting Started:
 [Proud Creations](https://proud-creations.herokuapp.com/)